NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/converse.md

 # Converse

 Each Skill may define a `converse()` method.
-This method will be called anytime the Skill has been recently active and a new utterance is processed.&#x20;
+This method will be called anytime the Skill has been recently active and a new utterance is processed.

 The converse method expects a single argument which is a standard Neon Message object.
 This is the same object an intent handler receives.